Man found dead in car with 2-year-old; had graduated drug treatment program in 2014

 Detectives say that Newcomb had a history of drug abuse and other health issues.
 An autopsy is scheduled and they are also awaiting toxicology results.

 FOX 17 News profiled Newcomb in 2014 as one of seven men who graduated from Van Buren County’s Drug Treatment Court program.
-He had been an addict to meth and had survived a meth lab explosion in 2009.
+He had been addicted to meth and had survived a meth lab explosion in 2009.